Just when you think, at this every moment parenting is a challenge and then.....one of your little sillies ups the

 Ethan decided he wanted to ride the bike of another child.
 The child and parent were okay with this except Emerson asked first and got to ride first.
 Ethan was not happy with this and decided to kick his leg up at me which sent his rubber boot flying.
 I told him he would have to go and get it, which meant he would have one barefoot walking in the wet squishy grass.
 He screamed in protest at the top of his lungs, got the boot, came back to me and whacked me on the leg with the boot and through it at my feet.
 To which I calmly took his hand and said it was time to go home.
 Our little family has center stage.
 I look around at all the parents watching me and I feel this wave of peace come over me.
 Truly God anointing my challenged mommy spirit.
 I scooped Emerson off the bike, carried him in one arm, while muscling Ethan across the little park.
 He is grabbing, scratching, and throwing by far one of his grandest fits as parents watched.
 I just calmly walked out of the park.
 Then Ethan decided that fit was not enough, his final act of outward defiance was throwing his new airplane on the ground.
 I picked it up and refused to return to him, which only sent him into a more difficult behavior, if it could get worse it did.
 Every parent has experienced the we noodle child while holding a toddler.
 Yes, that moment.

 I truly think he believed that since we had an audience mommy would buckle.
 Ethan could be heard five blocks away screaming and still walking in one bare foot.
 I did not buckle.
-I has super human strength carrying a 30 pound Emerson, and physically trying to NOT drag Ethan.
+I had super human strength carrying a 30 pound Emerson, and physically trying to NOT drag Ethan.
 I spoke calmly and said that when we get home he was to go and sit on his bed.
-We spank in our home, and this act earned him five spanks.